 Astrological note: A dream of a language barrier often comes during tense transits of Saturn through your 3rd or 9th house, during its aspects to Mercury, and in periods when Neptune blurs your 3rd house.
 Capricorns, Geminis, and Sagittarians recognize this dream with particular accuracy.
 If Saturn is now touching your Mercury — the Guardian shows the gap of languages, and the dream conveys this through speech that finds no interlocutor.

-If the lostness is great — it’s worth really strengthening the base: money, documents, connections, the support of loved ones.
-If someone in reality can help — it’s worth turning to them, without shyness and “not bothering them.”
-If for the first time you acknowledge “I am afraid and I need help” — this is an important mature step; it’s worth supporting with real action.
-If you find even one resource (a person, a place, a skill) — it’s worth leaning on and moving from there, step by step.
+If, for the first time, you acknowledge “I am afraid, and I need help,” this is an important mature step.
+Support it with a real action.
+If you find even one resource (a person, a place, a skill), lean on it, and move from there, step by step.
 On a smaller, more bodily scale, the same lostness arrives as one ant, lost far from the anthill.

 Ask yourself: “Where in my life do I feel myself ‘abroad without documents’ right now — and what specific resource can I create or strengthen to have support?”